 Doing Missions Well: Examples from Missionary History

-through the life story of a particular missionary.
+the life story of each missionary

 Doing missions well

-What do Britishers Mary Slesor and William Carey have in common with an Italian named
+What do Britishers Mary Slesor and William Carey have in common with an Italian

-the years of service of each one to the cause of world evangelism can be used to highlight
+Well, the years of service of each one to the cause of world evangelism can be used to highlight

 important concepts in missiology.